spiral/docs/http/flow.md

 # Http Dispatcher Request flow
-Spiral HTTP сomponent based on [PSR7](http://www.php-fig.org/psr/psr-7/) implenentation of http requests and responses, spiral utilizes [Zend implementation](https://github.com/zendframework/zend-diactoros) of such protocol as internal backbone.
+Spiral HTTP Component based on [PSR7](http://www.php-fig.org/psr/psr-7/) implenentation of http requests and responses, spiral utilizes [Zend implementation](https://github.com/zendframework/zend-diactoros) of such protocol as internal backbone.
 PSR7 makes dispatcher compatible with other frameworks, middlewares and response generators.

 ## What is request
 Spiral does not provide instance of "global" application request available in any place of application, instead of that it opens so called "request scope" and creates container binding `ServerRequestInterface` and "request" (for shortness) to access active request in controllers, request filters and services executed inside such scope.
 Once request performed and response is generated scope are closed and no instance of global request available anymore.

 Due http dispatcher can be created in any environment it is possible to start application or nested request with custom instance of ServerRequestInterface at any moment.
 Use dispatcher method "perform" to execute given request.